MortalTurtle/mt-quizbot-tgbot/README.md

 /test [testId] - get info on some test, called only from menu

-/edittest [testId] [testProperty] - edit test, called only from menu
+/edittest [testId] - get edit test menu, called only from menu

+/settestproperty [testId] [Property] - set property, called only frome meny

 /starttest [testId] [numOfQuestion] - start taking the test, called only from menu